bedrocklinux/bedrocklinux-website/markdown/1.0beta3/plans.md

 ### {id="brh-native-packages"} Native packages

-In addition the portable `brh` script, the Bedrock Linux build system may also create packages for various popular package managers.
+In addition to the portable `brh` script, the Bedrock Linux build system may also create packages for various popular package managers.
 For example, it may create `.deb` or `.rpm` packages.
 These packages, when installed, will automate hijacking the distribution.
 It will effectively be the same as `brh`'s auto-detect/default mode.
 Thus, a user may be able to install Debian